 Weathering disasters greatly depend on getting down and dirty.
 You’ll be using your hands and feet to get stuff done and to survive.

-Go For The Long Haul By Doing Cardio Exercises
+Go for the Long Haul by Doing Cardio Exercises

 Aerobic or cardio exercises are activities that prompt your body to increase heart rate and respiration.
-These include walking, hiking, running, biking and swimming—any activity that aims to keep your body up and running for the long haul can be considered cardio.
+These include fitness skills like walking, hiking, running, biking, and swimming—any activity that aims to keep your body up and running for the long haul can be considered cardio.

 Start slow and steady by jogging and covering short distances first.
 Once you’ve gotten the hang of it, you can increase your distance and maybe even take on various paths like sand or grass.
-Don’t forget to wear proper footwear that offers arch and ankle support so you don’t injure yourself.
+Don’t forget to wear footwear that offers arch and ankle support so you don’t injure yourself.
 Here are other helpful tips for runners.